Dr Stefanie Reissner

 Reissner, SC (2008) 'Narrative and story: New perspectives on coaching', International Journal of Mentoring and Coaching, 6(3): 1-5.

-My doctoral research at the University of Durham under supervision of Professor Bill Williamson investigated how organizational actors experience and make sense of profound change and what they learn from it.
-The research involves three cross-national case studies of manufacturing firms.
+My doctoral research at the University of Durham under supervision of Professor Bill Williamson and examined by Professor David Sims investigated how organizational actors experience and make sense of profound change and what they learn from it.
+The research involved three cross-national case studies of manufacturing firms.
 Publications from this study include:

 Reissner, SC (2011) 'Patterns of stories of organisational change'.
 Journal of Organizational Change Management, 24(5): 593-609 (DOI: 10.1108/09534811111158877).